 Learn more about the following modes for your Powerwall:

 The Backup Reserve setting lets you customise the level of energy security that Powerwall provides during a grid outage.
 Set your preferred reserve percentage by adjusting the slider at the top of the ‘Settings’ screen:

 - If you prefer to reserve more energy for use during a grid outage or if your area is more prone to outages, you can set a higher reserve percentage.

 During an outage, your stored backup reserve becomes available, and Powerwall will discharge below your reserve percentage if required.
-When the outage is resolved, your Powerwall prioritises charging above your reserve percentage before resuming normal operation.
+When the outage is resolved, your Powerwall will prioritise charging above your reserve percentage before resuming normal operation.
 You may use Powerwall as a backup-only appliance by selecting Self-Powered mode with a Backup Reserve of 100%.

 Note: Setting a backup reserve of 100% effectively prevents use of Self-Powered and Time-Based Control mode.
 This will negatively impact the potential economic benefits of those modes and increase your reliance on the grid.